 Getting an inside view of the exact types of projects that are being worked on is a big help.
 By asking this question, you’ll be able to create a clear image in your mind of what your working days at the company will look like.

 You’ll have a better understanding of the tasks you’ll need to perform and the different aspects of the job that you may not have thought about previously.

 This question helps you figure out what type of skills you need for the position (i.e., communication skills, analytic skills, etc.) — which will help you determine if it’s truly the best workplace for you and if you’ll be able to fulfill expectations.

 By clarifying this early on, you can avoid wasting your time and the hiring manager’s time if you don’t end up being a good fit.

 Although job postings will often tell you what the ideal candidate looks like, you’ll learn much more about this by having a two-way conversation with the hiring manager.

 Soft skills matter for your career just as much as hard skills.

-Hard skills may be obvious when describing a job opportunity, but the required soft skills may be hiding underneath the surface.
+When describing a job opportunity, hard skills may be obvious, but the required soft skills may be hiding underneath the surface.